 Yes.
 Every AR5 Audio Receiver can play from one source of audio and multiple AR5 receivers can be installed so you can play multiple sources of audio at once.

 Imagine three AR5 receivers installed in your space.
 One for the kitchen, living room and backyard, a second AR5 for the master bedroom and ensuite bath and a third AR5 for the basement recreation room.
 A different Audio Sender can be paired to each Receiver to play different audio simultaneously.

 How do I pair an Audio Sender to an Audio Receiver?

 Plug in your Audio Sender and start playing some audio on your device.
 Now use the Connect Button on the Receiver to add that Audio Sender to the Receiver’s Favorites List.
 Watch the Quick Start Guide for a detailed explanation of the Favorites List:

 What happens if I forget the sequence of clicks on the Connect Button?

-Check the table above “LED Status Indicator” question or refer to the User Manual.
+Check the table in the next “LED Status Indicator” question, or refer to the User Manual.

 What does the LED Status Indicator do?